-1. Huge surface area per unit, matte finish, good void percent and light weight.
+1. Huge surface area per unit, matte finish, good void percentage and light weight.

 2. Products come in negative or positive buoyancies.

-3. Superior in performance with less biofilter media.
+3. Superior in performance with fewer biofilter media.

-4. Excellent flow-through properties and does not clog up in the hardiest of conditions.
+4. Excellent flow-through properties and does not clog up in the hardest of conditions.